mhelwig/urlfiddle/README.md

 ```
 and urlfiddle will generate the corresponding urls.

+#Issues

+Please repot any issues to https://github.com/mhelwig/urlfiddle/issues

 #Tasks
-Still a lot to do:
+There is still a lot to do:
-* Do thorough testing whether all status codes are recognized correctly
+* Write unit tests and improve code structure
 * Add proxy support
-* For MD5 option: Output MD5 of error pages
-* Write unit tests and make the code better testable
+* Add support for POST requests
+* Add support for manipulating cookie parameters
 * Add threading
+* Add HTTP authentication support
-* Add more replacement possibilities
+* Add better fuzzing and character mixing possibilities
+* Add support for filters for single parameter-templates
+* Output error page responses
+* Add support for other response types and protocols